 If there is doubt over the fitness of a ground some guidelines should be considered.

 - 1. Pools of water or slipperiness of ground around wicket or bowlers' approach - 2.
-Surface water appears after walking across grass.
+Surface water appears after walking across grass. - 3.
+Will the ground be damaged?"

 Table 8.2 - Council Contacts